varunbhatnagar115/nodejs/getting-started.md

 {:app_name: data-hd-keyref="app_name"}

-# Getting started with Node.js on Bluemix
+# Getting started tutorial

 * {: download} Congratulations, you deployed a Hello World sample application on {{site.data.keyword.Bluemix}}!
 To get started, follow this step-by-step guide.
 Or, <a class="xref" href="http://bluemix.net" target="_blank" title="(Download sample code)"><img class="hidden" src="../../images/btn_starter-code.svg" alt="Download application code" />download the sample code</a> and explore on your own.

-By following this guide, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.Bluemix}}, and integrate a {{site.data.keyword.Bluemix}} database service in your app.
+By following the Node.js tutorial, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.Bluemix}}, and integrate a {{site.data.keyword.Bluemix}} database service in your app.

-## Prerequisites
+## Before you begin
 {: #prereqs}

 You'll need the following accounts and tools: